NAIA men's soccer championship

 The NAIA Men's Soccer Championship is the annual tournament to determine the national champions of NAIA men's college soccer in the United States and Canada.
 It has been held annually since 1959.

 The most successful program is Quincy (IL), with 11 NAIA national titles.

-The current champions are Dalton State, who won their first men's national title in 2024.
+The current champions are Grand View, who won their first men's national title in 2025.